lanl/BEE/src/beeflow/data/cwl/bee_workflows/clamr-ffmpeg/fog/no_yaml/README.md

 * copyContainer_containerName.cwl - A workflow which demonstrates the ability to copy a container tarball from some mount point to the BEE container archive.
 * dockerFile_containerName.cwl - A workflow which demonstrates the ability to build a container from a Dockerfile and store that container in the BEE container archive.
 See the note above about container registry interactions.
 * dockerPull.cwl - A workflow which demonstrates the ability to pull a container from a container registry and store that container in the BEE container archive.
 See the note above about container registry interactions.

+Note: The ls command was added to use the output from the first step for the 2nd step.